Day-care fees and service vouchers

-If it is not possible to submit an electronic application, paper applications can be printed out here.
 Decisions on the right to service vouchers are made at the Centre for Early Childhood Education Services.
 Families are informed about the decisions by mail or electronically, according to their choice.

 Mailing address: Jyväskylän kaupunki, Palveluohjaus- ja kehittämisyksikkö, PL 82, 40101 Jyväskylä